Behavioral Neurology and Neuropsychiatry

-During their two years of training, fellows will be part of a multidisciplinary team in the Center for Brain Health.
+During their one or two years of training, fellows will be part of a multidisciplinary team in the Center for Brain Health.
 Through its state-of-the-art clinical, research, drug development, and educational programs, the Center is becoming a world leader in:

 - Prediction of cognitive impairment based on known and suspected risk factors

 - Delay and prevention of cognitive impairment